Meikul/obsidian-thumbnails/README.md

 https://youtu.be/dQw4w9WgXcQ
 ```
 ````
-Works with any video url format, including links with timecodes.
+Should work with any video url format, including links with timecodes.
 ## Commands
 ### Insert thumbnail from URL in clipboard
 If you have a video URL in your clipboard, this command will create the code block for you.